Dr Scott Palmer

 Teaching at University of Miami in 2017 resulted in an immersive landscape performance of ESTATE that I directed, and an experimental 360-degree video that can be experienced via smartphone download and VR headset - Estate 360.
-Research outcomes from this project have been shared at a Joint panel of the Intermediality and Scenography Working Groups at IFTR Belgrade, Serbia (July 2018) at the TaPRA Gallery, Aberystwyth University (September 2018), and at ICIDS Dublin (December 2018).
+Research outcomes from this project have been shared at a Joint panel of the Intermediality and Scenography Working Groups at IFTR Belgrade, Serbia (July 2018) at the TaPRA Gallery, Aberystwyth University (September 2018), at ICIDS Dublin (December 2018) and ZipScene Budapest (2019) and detailed in a published article.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/prVbYqpI1mI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>